 They know this because they swabbed the wound and sent samples to the Center for Disease Control’s Exotic Pathology Laboratory to ensure I had not brought something unknown into the U.S. from abroad — no joke.

-I damaged my shoulder and knee while trying studying kung fu in China and attempting some of the acrobatic moves at the Shaolin Temple school in China.
+I damaged my shoulder and knee while trying studying kung fu in China and attempting some of the acrobatic moves at the Shaolin Temple.
 The joints still pop and grind today.
 Since my medical options were very limited, I had another student do acupuncture treatments on the injuries.
 The treatments helped tremendously — acupuncture works!

 A bigger wave than I could handle took me down while surfing in Sri Lanka.
 I caught my thumb on the sandy bottom and bent it completely backward.
 My most useful of phalanges was flopping around with a damaged socket.
 It’s damn near impossible to accomplish anything when the thumb on your dominant hand is out of commission.
 Packing my backpack grew from a 5-minute ritual into an all-morning-long effort!

 I later treated this injury myself by wrapping my thumb to immobilize it.
 A nurse friend at home advised me from afar.
 The thumb healed fairly well, and I have full range of motion [knock on wood].
 I never went to see a doctor.

 On Koh Lanta island in Thailand, I had a toothpick-sized bamboo splinter snap off in the bottom of my foot.
 My Austrian neighbors were kind enough to do surgery for me, albeit slightly medieval.
 Pliers were involved.
 Yes, a cigarette lighter and electrical tape were also part of the “surgical” tools.